 It is important that our school is aware of any medical condition which may affect a child during the school day, Goldstar Club or after school activity clubs.
-This includes information on medical conditions; the address of the medical practice; dietary needs; up to date contacts; details of any allergies, e.g. food, drink, plasters, etc. Parents/ carers will be requested to complete a Data Collection Sheet.
-(See Appendix 4) Parents are responsible for updating this information.
+This includes information on medical conditions; the address of the medical practice; dietary needs; up to date contacts; details of any allergies, e.g. food, drink, plasters, medication and latex etc. Parents/ carers will be requested to complete a Data Collection Sheet.
+Parents are responsible for updating this information.
 The Data Collection Sheet is sent to parents each September and is given to every child new to the school.
 This is kept in the School office.
+Once a child is admitted, parents will be able to update their own child's records on the school's MIS system.
 The 'All About Me' booklet contains a detailed section on health.
 This is completed with the family before entry to Foundation Stage.
-This is kept in the Foundation Stage Children's Individual Profile.
-(See Appendix 3) The Goldstar Club also retains a copy of this in individual children's files.
-Children will not be allowed to attend any club unless they have parental/carer consent to allow the Club Leader access to the Data Collection Sheet.
+A medical details form is distributed around school containing all medical details.
+This is updated on an ongoing basis and the Goldstar Club also retains a copy of this.
+Children will not be allowed to attend any club unless they have parental/carer consent to allow the Club Leader access to their child's medical records.
 It is the Club Leader's responsibility to have access to a First Aider.